-We are investing in our performance engagement methodology to deliver the highest value to Parliament and our other stakeholders from our performance audit resources.
+We will continue to invest in our performance engagement methodology to deliver the highest value to Parliament and our other stakeholders from our performance audit resources.

 Our new, flexible risk-based methodology, including our investment in data science and audit tools, will enhance the efficiency and effectiveness of our engagement teams and engagement reports.